M-Faheem-Khan/FullSend/README.md

 A simple Implementation of Firefox Send with MERN Stack + Electron

 ### Todo:
- - Add the fetching the file aspect
+ - Add the fetching the file from database
  - Encrypt all uploaded file
  - Delete all file and info from both server and database at expriry conditions (time || downloads)